apockill/uArmCreatorStudio/README.md

 ## Authors
 **Alex Thiel**

-I'm a student studying a bachelors in robotics at ASU and I graduate in 2018.
+I'm a student studying a bachelors in robotics at ASU, and I graduate in 2018.
 I'm always looking for opportunities to work in the robotics field.
 I want to move more towards human robot interaction, and perhaps developing robotics applications using Virtual Reality.

 [Github](https://github.com/apockill)

 [Youtube](https://www.youtube.com/channel/UCIZ37TU8Exl6Pr-m2SSN-DA)
 Contact me at Alex.D.Thiel@Gmail.com